 SWG 4A3 continues to discuss regulatory conditions for the protection of existing services as follows:

-General Terminology for applying pfd limitation is still under discussion
+General Terminology for applying pfd limitation, including HIBS definition itself, is still under discussion

-Protection of MS including IMT Values of pfd limitation proposed by CITEL is currently being considered as a potential condition.
+Protection of MS including IMT There are 2 options, one from CITEL and the other one from RCC proposed pfd limit are currently listed but have not discussed yet in detail.

-Protection of FS Values will be discussed in informal meeting today considering aggregate interference aspects.
+Protection of FS PFD values are still TBD and have not discussed yet in detail..

-Protection of BSS In addition to pfd limitation, the text, HIBS shall not cause unacceptable interference or claim protection from the broadcasting-satellite service operating in Region 3, is also being considered.
-However, there are still concerns including this text in the Resolution
+Protection of BSS In addition to pfd limitation, the text, HIBS shall not cause harmful interference or claim protection from the broadcasting-satellite service operating in Region 3, is also being considered.
+However, there are still concerns including this text in the Resolution.

 Protection of ARNS, RLS, RAS, MSS/RDSS (s/E) and MSS (E/s) Generally agreed to the same conditions as ACP